 Data analysis

-We utilised 18 scientific research papers that quantified the fertilisation success and larval survival of scleractinian corals.
-Within our fertilisation success analysis we had 110300 replicates, across 11 factors and nine studies utilising seven species.
-For larval survivorship we had 9860 replicates, across 7 factors and 10 studies utilising 12 species.
+We utilised 20 scientific research papers FIG ??
+(Table with number of papers per parameter) that quantified the fertilisation success and larval survival of scleractinian corals.
+Within our fertilisation success analysis we had 110330 replicates, across 11 factors and nine studies utilising seven species.
+For larval survivorship we had 11100 replicates, across 7 factors and 12 studies utilising 14 species.
 All studies selected reported the number of individual eggs or larvae used in experiments and these values were converted from proportions into the number of successes and failures.
 Because each experiment tended to manipulate one factor at a time, levels of collinearity were low.
 Fertilisation and larval survivorship were analysed separately using generalised linear mixed-effects models (GLMM) with a binomial response and a logit link function (Zuur et al. 2009) to determine the relative effect of each seawater property on fertilisation and larval survivorship probability.
-There were not enough combinations of species and treatments to include species as a predictor variable (i.e., some of the 14 species were not tested for some seawater properties, Table S1).
+Prior to analysis each factor was checked for normality, with all factors log transformed to fit basic assumptions accept for salinity, temperature and pH which were normally distributed.
+As each GLMM included a large number of environmental factors individual models were first conducted to determine which factors were significant and should therefore be utilised in the larger model.
+Within the final models there were not enough combinations of species or reproductive mode (spawn or brood) in the treatments to include these factors as predictor variables.
 Because studies focused on single species, we included study as a random variable to account for variation that occurred among experiments, which also captured the effect of species.
 Hump-shape relationships were expected for temperature, salinity and pH.
 Therefore, both quadratic and linear terms were included for these factors.
 A drop-analysis was conducted to remove non-significant terms using the ‘drop1’ function in the statistical software package ‘R’ (R Development Core Team 2012).
-GLMMs were conducted using the ‘glmer’ function in the package ‘lme4’ (Bates et al. 2012).
+GLMMs were conducted using the ‘glmer’ function in the package ‘lme4’ with the model optimiser ‘bobyqa’ to limit problems of over dispersion and convergence (Bates et al. 2012).

 Following model selection, hierarchical partitioning of variance (the function ‘hier.part’) (Walsh and MacNally 2013) was used to determine the relative amount of variance explained by the remaining factors for each life stage.

+Finally, we utilised real-world water samples to show the applications of our created models for both fertilisation and larval survival.
+Water samples were collected from three locations, two within Sydney at Chowder Bay within the harbour and Mona Vale outside the harbour as well as one sample from Lizard Island on the Great Barrier Reef.
+These samples were tested for each of the factors used within both the fertisliation and larval survivorship analyses by an external laboratory, Envirolab Services Sydney.
+For each life history stage we calculated the percent likelihood of success for both fertilisation and larval survival using each water sample as well as the standard error.
+We were then able to compare the likelihood of success at each location.

-Finally, we calculated the mean joint probability of progressing through both fertilisation and larval stages for a given set of water properties by multiplying model estimates.
-Uncertainty estimates were estimated using a Monte Carlo approach, where 10,000 random variates from the fixed effects component of the model distribution were multiplied.
-The 95% confidence intervals from this final distribution were reported (i.e., the 250th and 9750th ranked probability).
+Finally, we calculated the mean joint probability of progressing through both fertilisation and larval stages for each given location.
+The standard error of each water sample was also calculated to determine the variation for each location.

 Results

-Copper, salinity, phosphorus and sediment were retained in the final best model for fertilisation probability (Table 2, Fig. 1).
+Copper, sediment, ammonium,, phosphate and salinity were retained in the final best model for fertilisation probability (Table 2, Fig. 1).
 Salinity had a significant quadratic effect, where fertilisation probability peaked at the imposed salinity of seawater (35 psu) and declined at higher and lower levels (Fig. 1b).
-Nitrate, ammonium, zinc, cadmium, tributyltin, pH and temperature did not have significant influences on fertilisation probability and were excluded from the final model.
+Nitrate, zinc, cadmium, tributyltin, pH and temperature did not have significant influences on fertilisation probability and were excluded from the final model.